ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 RELRO can be instantiated in one of two modes: partial RELRO or full RELRO.
 Full RELRO is necessary for effective mitigation for GOT overwrite attacks; partial RELRO is not sufficient.

-Partial RELRO (`-Wl,-z,relro`) will mark certain ELF section as read-only after initialization by runtime loader.
+Partial RELRO (`-Wl,-z,relro`) will mark certain ELF sections as read-only after initialization by the runtime loader.
 These include `.init_array`, `.fini_array`, `.dynamic`, and the non-PLT portion of `.got`.
 However, in partial RELRO the auxiliary procedure linkage portion of the GOT (`.got.plt`) is still left writable to facilitate late binding.

 Full RELRO (`-Wl,-z,relro -Wl,-z,now`) disables lazy binding.
 This allows `ld.so` to resolve the entire GOT at application startup and mark also the PLT portion of the GOT as read-only.

 #### Performance implications

-Since lazy binding is primarily intended to speed up application startup times by spreading out the symbol resolution operations throughout the lifetime of the application enabling full RELRO can increase the startup time for applications with large numbers of dynamic dependencies.
-Performance impact scales with number of dynamically linked functions.
+Since lazy binding is primarily intended to speed up application startup times by spreading out the symbol resolution operations throughout the lifetime of the application, enabling full RELRO can increase the startup time for applications with large numbers of dynamic dependencies.
+The performance impact scales with the number of dynamically linked functions.

 #### When not to use?

 Applications that are sensitive to the performance impact on startup time should consider whether the increase in startup time caused by full RELRO impacts the user experience.
-As an alternative, developers can consider statically linking large library dependencies to the application executable
+As an alternative, developers can consider statically linking large library dependencies to the application executable.

-Static linking avoids the need for dynamic symbol resolution altogether but can make it more difficult to deploy patches to dependencies compared upgrading shared library.
+Static linking avoids the need for dynamic symbol resolution altogether but can make it more difficult to deploy patches to dependencies compared to upgrading shared libraries.
 Developers need to consider whether static linking is discouraged in their deployment scenarios, e.g., major Linux distributions generally forbid static linking of shared application dependencies.

 ---